Suicide of Holly Glynn: Discovery

-At 6:40 a.m.
-September 20, 1987, the body of a young Caucasian woman was discovered by joggers at the base of a cliff at Dana Point, California.
-Her body had no form of identification on her possession, although at the top of the cliff, investigators discovered a half consumed can of Coca-Cola, a purse containing small change, a packet of cigarettes, matches, and two maps of Southern California.
+At 6:40 a.m. on September 20, 1987, the body of a young Caucasian woman was discovered by joggers at the base of a cliff at Dana Point, California.
+Her body had no form of identification on her possession, although at the top of the cliff, investigators discovered a half-consumed can of Coca-Cola, a purse containing small change, a packet of cigarettes, matches, and two maps of Southern California.
 On the rear of one of these maps was written the telephone number of a local taxi firm in addition to other notations she had written, indicating she may have asked several individuals for directions.

 Distinguishing characteristics

 An examination of her remains indicated that death had occurred approximately two hours before her body was discovered, and that she was between 18 and 23 years old when she had died.
 She wore a tan dress, men's underwear and turquoise-colored canvas shoes, all of which were believed to have either been second-hand clothing or hand-me-downs.